chinapedia/wikipedia.abstract.en/Page/Discrete_mathematics.md

 Theoretical computer science

-Sorting_quicksort_anim.gif studies the time taken by algorithms, such as this sorting routine.]]
+studies the time taken by algorithms, such as this sorting routine.]]
 Theoretical computer science includes areas of discrete mathematics relevant to computing.
 It draws heavily on graph theory and mathematical logic.
 Included within theoretical computer science is the study of algorithms for computing mathematical results.
 Computability studies what can be computed in principle, and has close ties to logic, while complexity studies the time, space, and other resources taken by computations.
 Automata theory and formal language theory are closely related to computability.
 Petri nets and process algebras are used to model computer systems, and methods from discrete mathematics are used in analyzing VLSI electronic circuits.
 Computational geometry applies algorithms to geometrical problems, while computer image analysis applies them to representations of images.
 Theoretical computer science also includes the study of various continuous computational topics.

 Information theory

-WikipediaBinary.svg codes for the word "Wikipedia", given here in binary, provide a way of representing the word in information theory, as well as for information-processing algorithms.]]
+codes for the word "Wikipedia", given here in binary, provide a way of representing the word in information theory, as well as for information-processing algorithms.]]
 Information theory involves the quantification of information.
 Closely related is coding theory which is used to design efficient and reliable data transmission and storage methods.
 Information theory also includes continuous topics such as: analog signals, analog coding, analog encryption.

 Logic